Robert1976/SharePointBackup/README.md

 <img src="https://github.com/Robert1976/SharePointBackup/blob/master/images/import.png" width="600" >

 Finally edit you newly created Logic App.
-Make sure that variables 'TenantID', 'ClientID' and 'ClientSecret' are set with the right values.
+Make sure that variables 'TenantID', 'ClientID' and 'ClientSecret' are set with the values from your AAD application.
 Also make sure that the 'GetRows' actions references your storage table and the 'Create blob' action (rather deep in the Logic App!)
 Folder path is set to your blob storage.

 # Configuration